 - Get enough quality sleep—around 7–9 hours.
 Getting enough good sleep is crucial for general health, and it’s importance increases as you do body recomposition.
 This will help you improve your hormones to maximize muscle building and fat-burning.
 Melatonin is one hormone that is badly affected by artificial light at night (TV, bathroom lights, etc.), and you can protect it by wearing blue blockers so that artificial light at night doesn’t disrupt your hormones.
 See our super-guide here.

 Building muscle can be really difficult to do, especially for skinny-fat guys.
 There are nuances to understand, and environmental and social pressures to fight against that will stand in your way.
 And each guy has to deal with his own unique situation (age, stress, experience, past injuries, etc.) Even though there are lots of things to learn, even by putting that short list into practice, you’ll already be in a great position.

-There was an article on T-Nation detailing an experiment trying to figure out the best exercises for the lower abs, internal obliques, external obliques, and the lumbar area of the back.
+A muscle researcher wrote an article on T-Nation detailing his experiment trying to figure out the best exercises for the lower abs, internal obliques, external obliques, and the lumbar area of the back.
 Ab exercises were ranked based on their EMG score: